truenas/documentation/content/SCALE/SCALECLIReference/System/CLIBoot.md

 `interval` is the number of days between boot pool scrubs.
 You can also use either the `system advanced update boot_scrub` command or the UI **Stats/Settings** option on the **System > Boot** screen to set the interval.
 Enter the command string then press <kbd>Enter</kbd>.
-The command returns the number set for the interval.
+The command returns the number now set for the interval.

 #### Usage
 From the CLI prompt, enter: